tusdotnet/tusdotnet.wikisource/Deleting-processed-files-when-upload-is-complete.md

 # Deleting processed files when upload is complete

-Tus dotnet does not automatically delete files after they are processed, it has to be done manually.
+tusdotnet does not automatically delete files after they are processed, it has to be done manually.

 When using `TusDiskStore`, it implements `ITusTerminationStore` which allows deleting files.